A mere two weeks after graduating, I landed myself a replacement teaching contract, spanning until the end of the academic year.

 1. Prepare boiling water, no need to measure yet.
 Also, preheat oven to 350 F.

 2. Mash the banana in a large mixing bowl until relatively smooth.
 It should take 3 average sized ones, but spoon the mashed bananas into a measuring cup to make sure, then return to the mixing bowl.
-Beat in the sugar, canola oil, milk and vanilla.
+Beat in the sugar, oil, milk and vanilla.

 3. Now add the flours, baking soda and salt and gently mix just to incorporate.
 It’s okay if there is some flour still visible, just be careful not to overmix at this point.